European shares rise on German sentiment boost, stimulus bets

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional Reporting By Blaise Robinson in Paris; Editing by Jeremy Gaunt and Susan Fenton)
+Today’s European research round-up (Additional Reporting By Blaise Robinson in Paris Editing by Jeremy Gaunt)